jonnyleealas/jonnyleealas/README.md

 <pre>
 <b>
- - 👨‍🎓 Currently an Apprentice at GOOGLE
+ - 👨‍🎓 Currently an Apprentice at GOOGLE and working on Net+ Cert

- - 👨‍💻 Javascript and Java
+ - 👨‍💻 Javascript, Java, Python

  - 🎓 Code Fellows Coding Academy Graduate